martinfreedman/LispFlat/README.md

-Peter's less than 90 lines of code but this solution is around 180 lines of code including tests and the consolde test harness, so going from a dynamic to statically typed language (and one with a poor type system and poor type inference compared to, say, F#) I consider this pretty good :-) I have even retained Peter's original comments and most of the variable names, whre possible and useful.
+Peter's less than 90 lines of code but this solution is around 180 lines of code including tests and the consolde test harness, so going from a dynamic to statically typed language (and one with a poor type system and poor type inference compared to, say, F#) I consider this pretty good :-) I have even retained Peter's original comments and most of the variable names, where possible and useful.

 ### Exp ###

 The code follows much of the original format except, not being dynamically typed,  an Exp (Expressions) class was added to handle the different types of S-Expressions - atoms and lists.

-This has: `double` for numbers (the python has ints as well); `string` is used as the symbol type; `bool` (`#t` and `#f`- that are not in the Python) has been added; a type to handle the procedures ; and a `List<Exp>` to recursively store the whole Abstract Syntax Tree.
+This has: `double` for numbers (the python has integers as well); `string` is used as the symbol type; `bool` (`#t` and `#f`- that are not in the Python) has been added; a type to handle the procedures ; and a `List<Exp>` to recursively store the whole Abstract Syntax Tree.